calebcarter001/SmartDestinationThemes/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+*Built with ❤️ for intelligent travel discovery*